openharmony/arkcompiler_ets_frontend/arkguard/README.md

 * the global names that are specified by [keep options](#keep-options).
 * the global names in system API list.

+`-enable-filename-obfuscation`

+Specifies to obfuscate the file/folder names.
+This option only takes effect in OpenHarmony Archive(HAR) scenarios.
+If you use this option, all file/folder names will be obfuscated except the following:
+* the file/folder names configured in the 'main' and 'types' fields in the oh-package.json5.
+* the file/folder names configured in the 'srcEntry' field in the module.json5.
+* the file/folder names that are specified by [keep options](#keep-file-name-link).
+* non-ECMAScript module reference (ECMAScript module example: `import {foo} from './filename'`)
+* non-path reference, such as json5 will not be obfuscated `import module from 'json5'`

 `-compact`

 Specifies to remove unnecessary blank spaces and all line feeds.
 If you use this option, all code will be compressed into